-15. Glossary
+Glossary

 Term Definition accountable authority see subsection 12(2) of the Public Governance , Performance and Accountability Act 2013 administering entity when an entity that is not responsible for the policy, is responsible for the administration of part or all of the grant administration processes assessment criteria are the specified principles or standards, against which applications will be judged.
-These criteria are also used to assess the merits of proposals and, in the case of a competitive grant opportunity, to determine application rankings commencement date the expected start date for the grant activity Commonwealth Child Safe Framework in response to the Royal Commission into Institutional Responses to Child Sex Abuse, the Australian Government has introduced the Commonwealth Child Safe Framework, a whole-of-government policy that sets minimum standards for creating and embedding a child safe culture and practice in Commonwealth entities Commonwealth entity a Department of State, or a Parliamentary Department, or a listed entity or a body corporate established by a law of the Commonwealth.
+These criteria are also used to assess the merits of proposals and, in the case of a competitive grant opportunity, to determine application rankings commencement date the expected start date for the grant activity Commonwealth Child Safe Framework in response to the Royal Commission into Institutional Responses to Child Sex Abuse, the Australian Government has introduced the Commonwealth Child Safe Framework, a whole-of-government policy that sets minimum standards for creating and embedding a child safe culture and practice in Commonwealth entities

+Term Definition Commonwealth entity a Department of State, or a Parliamentary Department, or a listed entity or a body corporate established by a law of the Commonwealth.
 See subsections 10(1) and (2) of the PGPA Act Commonwealth Grants Rules and Guidelines 2017 (CGRGs) establish the Commonwealth grants policy framework and articulate the expectations for all non-corporate Commonwealth entities in relation to grants administration.
 The CGRGs contain the key legislative and policy requirements and explain the better practice principles of grants administration completion date the expected date that the grant activity must be completed, and the grant spent by co-sponsoring entity when two or more entities are responsible for the policy and the appropriation for outcomes associated with it date of effect can be the date on which a grant agreement is signed or a specified starting date.
 Where there is no grant agreement, entities must publish information on individual grants as soon as practicable decision maker the person who makes a decision to award a grant eligibility criteria refer to the mandatory criteria which must be met to qualify for a grant.
-Assessment criteria may apply in addition to eligibility criteria

-Term Definition grant for the purposes of the CGRGs, a 'grant' is an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth: a. under which relevant money 4 or other Consolidated Revenue Fund (CRF) money 5 is to be paid to a grantee other than the Commonwealth; and b. which is intended to help address one or more of the Australian Government's policy outcomes while assisting the grantee achieve its objectives grant activity/activities refers to the project/tasks/services that the grantee is required to undertake grant agreement sets out the relationship between the parties to the agreement, and specifies the details of the grant GrantConnect is the Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs grant opportunity refers to the specific grant round or process where a Commonwealth grant is made available to potential grantees.
-Grant opportunities may be open or targeted, and will reflect the relevant grant selection process grant program a 'program' carries its natural meaning and is intended to cover a potentially wide range of related activities aimed at achieving government policy outcomes.
-A grant program is a group of one or more grant opportunities under a single Portfolio Budget Statement Program grantee / grant recipient the individual/organisation which has been selected to receive a grant National Redress Scheme the National Redress Scheme for Institutional Child Sexual Abuse Grant Connected Policy makes non-government institutions named in applications to the Scheme, or in the Royal Commission into Institutional Responses to Child Sexual Abuse, that do not join the Scheme ineligible for future Australian Government grant funding.
-The National Redress Scheme Grant Connected Policy came into effect on 1 January 2021.
+Assessment criteria may apply in addition to eligibility criteria grant for the purposes of the CGRGs, a 'grant' is an arrangement for the provision of financial assistance by the Commonwealth or on behalf of the Commonwealth: a. under which relevant money7 or other Consolidated Revenue Fund (CRF) money8 is to be paid to a grantee other than the Commonwealth; and which is intended to help address one or more of the Australian Government's policy outcomes while assisting the grantee achieve its objectives grant activity/activities refers to the project/tasks/services that the grantee is required to undertake grant agreement sets out the relationship between the parties to the agreement, and specifies the details of the grant GrantConnect is the Australian Government's whole-of-government grants information system, which centralises the publication and reporting of Commonwealth grants in accordance with the CGRGs

-4 Relevant money is defined in the Public Governance, Performance and Accountability Act 2013 (PGPA Act), chapter 1, section 8 Dictionary.
+7 Relevant money is defined in the Public Governance, Performance and Accountability Act 2013 (PGPA Act), chapter 1, section 8 Dictionary.

-$^{^{\}rm 5}$ Other CRF money is defined in the PGPA Act.
+8 Other CRF money is defined in the PGPA Act.
 See section 105 Rules in relation to other CRF money.